Usha-Mounika/Samsung_PD/README.md

 ![seqconstpropaga](https://github.com/Usha-Mounika/Samsung_PD/assets/142480150/ef9c7d52-fede-4ac8-b52d-721d8a88b7a0)

 Let us consider the set with D flip-flop.
 In the following example, the output is high when set is applied and low when no set condition.
 But it cannot be interpreted as set inverted condition.
-Considering the set to be asynchronous (change in state before clock edge), but the output still doesnot change until the clock edge.
-So, This typew of circuits cannot be optimized and they are retained in the design.
+Considering the set to be asynchronous (change in state before clock edge), but the output still does not change until the clock edge.
+So, This type of circuits cannot be optimized and they are retained in the design.

 ![set seq](https://github.com/Usha-Mounika/Samsung_PD/assets/142480150/3b68c3c6-edcb-44d3-9805-ca320bc1abda)